nextcloud/news/README.rst

 Before reporting bugs:

 * We do not support Internet Explorer and Safari (Patches accepted though, except for IE < 10)
-* get the newest version of the App Framework
 * get the newest version of the News app
 * `check if they have already been reported <https://github.com/owncloud/news/issues?state=open>`_